Lesbian feminism: Combahee River Collective

 The Combahee River Collective is a Boston-based black feminist group that was formed as a radical alternative to the National Black Feminist Organization (NBFO) founded by Margaret Sloan-Hunter in 1973.
 For the organization's members, NBFO lacked attention to the issues of sexuality and economic oppression.
-The Collective united the women that were dissatisfied with racism in white feminist movement and sexism in civil rights movement.
+The Collective united the women who were dissatisfied with racism in the white feminist movement and sexism in the civil rights movement.
 The name of the organization alludes to the Underground Railroad Combahee River Raid that happened in 1863 under Harriet Tubman's leadership and freed 750 slaves.
 The Combahee River Collective issued a statement in 1977 that described the organization's vision as being opposed to all forms of oppression — including sexuality, gender identity, class, disability, and age oppression (later incorporated in the concept of intersectionality) that shaped the conditions on black women's lives.

 In its "Statement", the Combahee River Collective defined itself as a left-wing organization leaning towards socialism and anti-imperialism.
-The organization also claimed that unlike some white feminist groups or NBFO, the Collective members are in "solidarity with progressive Black men and do not advocate the fractionalization" and emphasizing that "the stance of Lesbian separatism ... is not a viable political analysis or strategy."
+The organization also claimed that, unlike some white feminist groups or NBFO, the Collective members are in "solidarity with progressive Black men and do not advocate the fractionalization" and emphasized that "the stance of Lesbian separatism ... is not a viable political analysis or strategy."

-Other organizations under the stance of black lesbian feminism include Salsa Souls Sisters, formed in 1974 in New York City and considered to be the oldest black lesbian feminist organization; and Sapphire Sapphos, formed in 1979 in Washington, DC.
+Other organizations under the stance of black lesbian feminism include Salsa Soul Sisters, formed in 1974 in New York City and considered to be the oldest black lesbian feminist organization; and Sapphire Sapphos, formed in 1979 in Washington, DC.

-Visual art works
+Visual art and film

-The more recent art form used to express black lesbian feminist ideas is film.
-In particular, Aishah Shahidah Simmons, an award-winning black lesbian feminist, made NO!
+Aishah Shahidah Simmons, an award-winning black lesbian feminist, made NO!
 The Rape Documentary (2006), a documentary that explores how rape is used as a weapon of homophobia.
 For Simmons, a sexual assault survivor herself, the film was also an exploration of how rape impacted her Black feminist lesbian journey.